 - Pass a criminal background check

-Although we’re well aware that life can change suddenly and without warning, OSSMC asks that our volunteer field ombudsmen strive to commit for:
+Although we’re well aware that life can change suddenly and without warning, OSSMC asks that our volunteer Ombudsman Representative strive to commit for:

 - for 2 years

 Many of our volunteers find the work so rewarding that they stay with the program longer than two years, and often volunteer in excess of 20 hours per month.
-We are grateful for all who have served and those who continue to assist us in providing safe, quality care for residents of nursing home in San Mateo county.
+We are grateful for all who have served and those who continue to assist us in providing safe, quality care for residents of long-term care facilities in San Mateo county.

-Following successful completion of your internship, you will be certified by the State of California as a Long-Term Care Ombudsman.
-You’ll then be assigned to one or more nursing homes to visit, evaluate, and follow up on any complaints.
+Following successful completion of your internship, you will be certified by the State of California as a Long-Term Care Ombudsman Representative.
+You’ll then be assigned to several facilities to visit, evaluate, and follow up on any complaints.